sefinek24/Sefinek-Blocklist-Collection/info/What is Raspberry Pi.md

 It can also be used to collect, process, and transmit data to cloud services such as AWS, Azure, and Google Cloud.

 ## 🤝 Conclusion
-Raspberry Pi is a versatile and affordable single-board computer that can be used for a wide range of purposes, from education and hobby projects to professional applications in industries such as robotics, automation, and IoT.
+In conclusion, Raspberry Pi is a versatile and affordable single-board computer that can be used for a wide range of purposes, from education and hobby projects to professional applications in industries such as robotics, automation and IoT.
 Its popularity has led to a vibrant community of developers and enthusiasts who share their knowledge and expertise through online forums, tutorials, and projects. 👥🌟

 ## 🐈 Thank you for reading